The Satapatha Brahmana

 Footnotes

-19:2 Thus Sâyana here takes the terms prâna (idâpigalâdinâdîdvârâ bahir nirgakkhan prânah prâ) and udâna (tathaiva dvârâ punar antah pravisan pratya).
+19:1 These strainers (or clarifiers) are to consist of two blades of Kusa grass, with unbroken or undecayed tops, and without buds on them; and they must be severed from their roots by means of other Kusa blades, so as to be of equal length (viz. one prâdesa, or span of thumb and fore-finger, long).
+Katy.
+Sr. II, 3, 31.19:2 Thus Sâyana here takes the terms prâna (idâpiṅgalâdinâdîdvârâ bahir nirgakkhan prânah prâṅ) and udâna (tathaiva dvârâ punar antah pravisan pratyaṅ).
 In Ait.
 Br.
 II, 29, and Khând.
 Up.
 I, 3, 3, prâna, apâna, and vyâna are mentioned as the p.
 20 three vital airs; where prâna is taken by Professors Haug and Müller as 'in-breathing' ('respiration' or 'expiration,' Röer), and apâna as 'out-breathing' ('inspiration,' Röer).
 Five vital airs are generally enumerated (Sat.
 Br.
 IX, 2, 2, 5); but theological speculation evidently considered these bodily processes a very convenient source of symbolism, as we find mention made in the Sat.
 Br. of six (XIV, 1, 3, 32); seven (III, 1, 3, 21; XIII, 1, 7, 2); nine (I, 5, 2, 5); and ten (XI, 6, 3, 7) breaths or vital airs.

 20:1 'A combination of the out-breathing and in-breathing;' but as there is no distinction between this kind of breath and the others (combined), two must be considered as the normal number of strainers.
 Schol.